IBM-Bluemix/gp-common/README.md

 ![Translated Messages](images/translated-messages.png "Translated Messages")

 You can now download the translated messages by clicking the **DOWNLOAD** button.
 Or you can access the translated messages directly in your app by using one of the SDKs or Plug-ins.
-To get started, head to the [SDKs and Plug-ins section](#download) below.
+To get started, head to the [SDKs and Plug-ins](#download) section.

 ### 4. Credentials
 In order to access the service instance through the RESTful API, SDKs, or Plug-ins, you will need to provide the necessary credentials.
 To see the credentials, find the service instance in the Bluemix dashboard and click **View Credentials**: